 How much does shipping luggage cost?
 Prices charged by standard delivery services like FedEx, UPS and USPS vary based on size and weight of bags (luggage shipping companies such as Luggage Forward and Luggage Concierge tend to be slightly more expensive).
-FedEx charges $55.31 to send a 40-pound suitcase from New York to San Francisco in four business days.
+FedEx charges $47 to send a 40-pound suitcase from New York to Chicago in two business days.
 And there’s no need to wait in lines at the check-in desk and baggage carousel when sending luggage through the mail.
 For more information, read Should You Check or Ship Your Bags?

 Upgrade Your Luggage

-Thanks to high-tech materials like ballistic nylon and polycarbonate, it’s not difficult to find a 29-inch upright suitcase that weighs less than 10 pounds.
-Consider a 24-inch upright spinner that weighs less than seven pounds on eBags.com for $99.99.
+Thanks to high-tech materials like ballistic nylon and polycarbonate, it’s not difficult to find full-size suitcases weighing less than 10 pounds.
+As an example, consider a 26-inch upright spinner that weighs 8.5 pounds on AwayTravel.com.
 Overweight baggage fees, which apply each way and per bag, can amount to thousands of dollars over several trips for passengers who don’t travel light.
 Because most high-quality luggage brands are designed to be both lightweight and exceptionally long-lasting, they can help frequent travelers avoid overweight baggage fees over time.

 - 10 Underseat Carry-On Bags You Can Take on Any Flight